 Have you ever experienced being scammed by a healthcare service provider through subscribing to a fraud monthly insurance or billed by services not rendered?
 How did you respond when you knew that a physician had falsified your diagnosis to justify your laboratory tests that weren’t necessary?
 How did you react when a hospital billed for a higher-priced treatment than its actual price?
+These are the first questions a medicare whistleblower asks.

 If these questions amplified your silence, you are not alone.
 In this fight against Medicare fraud, your legal knowledge, inner strength, and bravery matter.